Get Upto 60% Discount

 Stoic or Playful?

-Even before the general look of the design, we already know what we would like to see when looking at a logo.
+Even before the general look of the design, we already know what we would like to see when looking at a business logo design.
 That’s where the ideas for the logo start forming.
 This is easier said than done.
-A logo, once done, looks like an easy task especially to come up with but since most of us won’t ever have the daunting job of thinking of one, we’ll never know.
+A business logo, once done, looks like an easy task especially to come up with but since most of us won’t ever have the daunting job of thinking of one, we’ll never know.

 Dull and Gray or Soft and Colorful

 The other aspect of the overall look of the logo is the brand itself.
 This has to do more with the brand identity itself.
 Logos such as Wikipedia, Nike, and Microsoft go the less is more route.
 Of course, when these companies started they didn’t know what kind of influence and recognition their logo will have, only we know that now since we look at it with the hyped perspective when thinking of these giants in their own right.
 On the other hand, McDonald’s, Google, and Pringles take the colorful approach.
-Usually, a diligent web design Company would advise you of just that – color palette and choice.
+Usually, a diligent web design company in USA, UK, UAE, Canada, Europe, Australasia, New Zealand, Europe, and Middle East countries would advise you of just that – color palette and choice.
 How it will appear on screens is the question.

 Calligraphy or Typography